petros-d/docs/docs/enterprise/kubepodoperator-local.md

 ---
-title: "How to Run the KubernetesPodOperator Locally"
+title: 'How to Run the KubernetesPodOperator Locally'
-navTitle: "Local KubernetesPodOperator"
+sidebar_label: 'Local KubernetesPodOperator'
-description: "How to run and test the KubernetesPodOperator on your local machine."
+id: kubepodoperator-local-enterprise
 ---

 ## Setup Kubernetes